Master of Science (MS)

 For additional admissions information please see the admissions section here

-Offered at Columbia, Online Programs, Savannah, and Virginia Beach.
+Offered at Atlanta, Austin, Columbia, Montgomery, Online Programs, Richmond, Savannah, Tampa, Virginia Beach, and West Palm Beach.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.